jeremyckahn/rekapi/docs/api.md

 `position` should contain all of the properties that define the keyframe's state.
 These properties can be any value that can be tweened by [Shifty](https://github.com/jeremyckahn/shifty) (numbers, color strings, CSS properties).

 `opt_easing`, if specified, can be a string or an Object.
 If it's a string, all properties in `position` will have the same easing formula applied to them.
 Like this:

+__Note:__ Internally, this creates a one or more `Kapi.KeyframeProperty`s and places them on a "track."
+Any previously added/tracked properties that were not defined in `position` are inferred from previous, corresponding `KeyframeProperty`s.
+This information will likely not be important to you unless you are making very complex animations, so don't worry if it doesn't make any sense.

 ````javascript
 actor.keyframe(1000, {